-Further information on the Trustee's approach to risk management, credit and market risk is set out below.
-This does not include annuity policies or AVC investments, as these are not considered significant in relation to the overall investments of the Scheme, or the Trustee Bank Account.
+Further information on these risks and the Trustee's approach to risk management is set out below.
+This does not include the AVC investments or unquoted equities, as these are not considered significant in relation to the overall investments of the Scheme, or the Trustee bank account.